 - You are looking for a dark golden colour on these.
 When they are cooked, transfer to a cooling rack to crisp-up and get going with the remainder of the dough.

-Check out our Easter Wine, Desserts and Chocolate pairings.
+Check out our Easter Wine, and Food pairings.